-Research the symptoms, warning signs, and actions a person should take if he suspects someone close is depressed or suicidal.
-Create an emergency cheat sheet to keep near your phone so you don't have to dig through the municipal numbers the way Craig did.
-Create a poster describing what you've learned.
+Research the symptoms, warning signs, and actions a person should take if he or she suspects someone close is depressed or suicidal.
+Create an emergency cheat sheet people in your area can keep near the phone so they don't have to dig through the municipal numbers the way Craig did.
+Create a poster or a presentation using PowerPoint or another digital media program to describe what you've learned.